backdrop-contrib/photoswipe/README.txt

 In order to use this module, you must install and activate ImageCache and ImageField modules.
-After adding an imagefield to any content type (e.g. 'album'), you can select 'PhotoSwipe: Preset1 to Preset2' as a display mode in Administer >> Content management >> MyContentType in the tab 'Display fields'.
+After adding an image field to any content type (e.g. 'article'), you can select 'PhotoSwipe: Preset1 to Preset2' as a display mode in Administer >> Content management >> MyContentType in the tab 'Display fields'.
 All possible combinations of imagecache presets (as thumbnails and link targets) are proposed.